AlibabaCloudDocs/ga/intl.en-US/Best practices/GA interacts with WAF and GTM to accelerate ERP applications.md

 To create a GTM instance, follow these steps:

 **Note:** If you are using GTM for the first time, you must authorize the GTM service to access your cloud resources.
 This allows GTM to access your alert groups that are created in CloudMonitor.
-For more information, see [Cloud resource access authorization](https://www.alibabacloud.com/help/doc-detail/87304.htm).
+For more information, see [Authorize GTM to access cloud resources]().

 1. Log on to the [Alibaba Cloud DNS console](https://dns.console.aliyun.com).